antonpuz/DeROL/README.md

 # Deep Reinforcement One-Shot Learning (DeROL) Classification Framework

-This repository contains the DeROL framework code, as presented in "Deep Reinforcement One-Shot Learning for Artificially Intelligent Classification Systems"
+This repository contains the DeROL framework code, as presented in "Deep Reinforcement One-Shot Learning for Artificially Intelligent Classification Systems".
 The paper has been uploaded to arXiv (identifier 1808.01527) and is accessible from: http://arxiv.org/abs/1808.01527

+If this code was used in your research please cite our paper: [BibTeX](https://github.com/antonpuz/DeROL#please-cite-our-paper)